Desingu Raja 2

 Desingu Raja 2 is a 2025 Indian Tamil-language action comedy film written and directed by S. Ezhil.
 The film is produced by P. Ravichandran under the banner Infinity Creations.
-It is a standalone sequel to the 2013 film Desingu Raja, starring Vimal and Jana Nathan in the lead, alongside Pujita Ponnada and Harshitha as the female leads.
+It is a namesake sequel to the 2013 film Desingu Raja, starring Vimal and Jana Nathan in the lead, alongside Pujita Ponnada and Harshitha as the female leads.

 Desingu Raja 2 released on 11 July 2025 to negative reviews from both critics and audiences as well.

 Plot

-A beheaded rowdy's missing head and a minister's blackmail video somehow connect three agricultural college friends who've taken different life paths.